Water Chemistry Water Chemistry — How Long Between Pool Chemicals - Safe Timing Guide

 How long should I wait between adding different pool chemicals?

-I'm a brand new pool owner and honestly feeling a bit overwhelmed with all the chemical maintenance.
+Walked out to check my pool chemistry and my test strips are showing 3.5 ppm chlorine, but every guide says it should drop to zero before adding more chemicals.
 The pool store gave me a bunch of different chemicals - chlorine, pH increaser, pH decreaser, algaecide, etc. - but I'm not sure about the timing.

 How long do I need to wait between adding different chemicals?
 Can I just dump them all in at once to get my water balanced faster, or do I need to space them out?
 I don't want to mess anything up or create some kind of dangerous reaction in my pool.